-The settings in the default value file can be displayed using the flam -list command.
+The settings in the default value file can be shown on the screen using the flam command with the list parameter.
 No special privileges are necessary to do so.

-When FLAM is invoked, any setting not provided in the command line nor via a parameter file is derived, if necessary, from the default values file which contains the installation-specific default values.
+When FLAM is invoked, any information which is not specified either in the command line or in the form of FLAM parameters is derived if necessary from the default value file called /usr/lib/flam_def.dat; this is the file which contains the installation-specific default values.